Take our Hearing Loss Pop Quiz

 This is true.
 A child’s ears are more likely to get ear infections (otitis media).
 This is due to how their Eustachian tube is positioned throughout their childhood.
 Over 75 percent of children have at least one episode of otitis media before they turn three years old.

 If you, or a loved one, are experiencing hearing loss, don’t wait any longer to get help.
-Contact us at Pure Sound Hearing Aids for a free hearing test and consultation.
-We offer a variety of hearing aid solutions for people of all ages.
+Get in touch with Pure Sound Hearing Aids for a complimentary hearing test and consultation.